deepu2010/Diabestes-Predictor/README.md

 # Inspiration
 Diabetes has got many vicitms.
-I built this machine learning model to accurately predict whether or not the patients in the dataset  have diabetes or not.
+I built this machine learning model to accurately predict whether the patients in the dataset  have diabetes or not.
 I tested my ML model with my father's details, it yielded me accurate results as expected.

 # Skills Used:
 1. Python3